actions-mlh/go-workflows/README.md

 3. Run `go test ./test` to make sure the files are being found correctly.
 You should fail the newly introduced tests.
 4. Code until you pass the above tests.
 Make sure you run `go test ./test` so that you know if you fail any previous tests as well.

+Please note as well that the lints in `lint/` are incomplete.
+See the README there for more info.

 ## License